bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+* Managing the computer's resource

+* Providing a user interface

+* Executing applications software.

 2. Describe the job of the Scheduler in the OS in general.

+* The scheduler coordinates the way processes get allocated resources to run

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+* The  MLFQ is faster and more efficient than a plain round-robin scheduler

 ## Programming Exercise: The Lambda School Shell (`lssh`)